Federal Interest Rates: Expect a Rise

 In the past, the Fed has likely not hiked rates due to the big fear that there would be a negative effect in the market.
 And the worst-case scenario is that a rate increase would plunge the economy into an even deeper recession or depression.
 However, there are several undeniable facts that prove it would not only be helpful, but absolutely necessary.

 First of all, the Fed benchmark rate cannot go any lower.
 The only available direction is up.
-Secondly, the U.S dollar would strengthen (which is great news for anyone travelling abroad, particularly in Europe).
+Secondly, the U.S dollar would strengthen (which is great news for anyone traveling abroad, particularly in Europe).
 Third, retirees will have more money flowing into their savings funds.
 And finally, inflation will be brought under control.

 Future Mortgage Rates